-Social media (e.g. Facebook, Twitter, Instagram, LinkedIn) is a broad term for any kind of online platform which enables people to directly interact with each other.
+Social media (e.g. Facebook, Twitter, Instagram, Whatsap LinkedIn) is a broad term for any kind of online platform which enables people to directly interact with each other.
 However some games, for example Minecraft or World of Warcraft and video sharing platforms such as You Tube have social media elements to them.

 The Academy recognises the numerous benefits and opportunities which a social media presence offers.
 New technologies are an integral part of our lives and are powerful tools which open up teaching and learning opportunities for the Academy's staff in many ways.
 Staff, Governors, parents/carers and pupils are actively encouraged to find creative ways to use social media.
 However, there are some risks associated with social media use, especially around the issues of safeguarding, bullying and personal reputation.
 This policy aims to encourage the safe use of social media by the school, its staff, parents, carers and children.
+It also compliant with 2018 GDPR legislation and practice.